Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Bachelor of Science in Marketing XYZ University, Graduated May 2021
+- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021

-- Relevant classes: Market Research, Data Analysis and Consumer Behavior
+- Relevant courses: Market Research, Data Analysis, Consumer Behavior

 Experience: